arcaneAgilmente/consensual/README.md

 	The reward for a good score is applied regardless of the song's difficulty or meter, so it's not restricted to only experienced players.

+* #### Grading Config
+	The grading system can be configured to have any number of tiers, and use any image you feel like adding, as long as it's a sprite sheet.
+The help tooltips should explain it well enough.
+Make sure to pick the "Save Grading Config" option after configuring it to what you want.

 * #### Flags Config/Pane Config
 	These two options are used to configure the preset flag/pane config slots